 - Landmine clearance (below the high water mark)

 - Above and underwater demolitions and explosive training

-When you are posted ashore you will have the opportunity to gain experience in other areas, such as explosive training and technical administration and maintenance.
+During your personal development you will have the opportunity to gain experience in other areas, such as Explosive Ordnance Disposal (EOD) and Improvised Explosive Device Disposal (IEDD) training and technical administration and maintenance.
 As a professional Diver, you will be required to instruct and assess Defence Divers.
-This means you'll be required to complete a Diving Medical Technician course (in Australia).

 If you think you can find a more exciting way to get one, don't hold your breath...

 Salary and benefits